jan-brinkmann/docker-rotate-backups/README.md

 ```
 For more information on the syntax and the options, we refer to the [official `rotate-backups` documentation](https://pypi.org/project/rotate-backups/#command-line).

-The scheme can also be cutomized by a number of environmental variables representing various time spans:
+The scheme can also be customized by a number of environmental variables representing various time spans:
 Variable | Default Value | Notes
 --- | --- | ---
 `HOURLY` | `0` | ---